aljungberg/pyle/README.md

     pyle -e "line[:20]" README.md

+Pyle imports the (sh)[https://pypi.python.org/pypi/sh] module by default, which allows running child commands easily.

+List all `/tmp/` files with a filename with an even length:

+    ls /tmp/ | pyle -e "sh.ls('-l', line) if len(line) % 2 == 0 else None"

 In addition to `line`, a list called `words` is also available which is the current line split by whitespace.
 To print just the URLs in an Apache access log (the seventh "word" in the line):

     tail access_log | pyle -e "words[6]"